D3vMatt/trident_mvc/reademe.md

-implement views

-route contact should refer to a contact.php view

-inside router resolve, if callback is a string, render the view
+add a home.php view with tail windw/bootstrap

+create views/layouts/main.php

+renderView inside layout/content

+create layoutContent method

+pass the roote path to the application constructor save root path as static property of application

+get the layout as a string & replace {{content}} with our view

+create a renderOnlyView function that will return the required view as a string